learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-05/lectures/ux/FULL-LECTURE.md

 ### Lesson Plan

 Mini-activity:  Have every student pull out their phones.
-Have them turn to a partner and explain all of the user options at any given interface, the user flow, and identify and critque design decsions.
+Have them turn to a partner and explain all of the user options at any given interface, the user flow, and identify and critique design decisions.
 Have them answer what they think the motivations were of the designer.
 + Questions to think about
 	* Why is the Main button of the iPhone at the bottom of the phone?
 In the center?
 	* Why is the camera at the top?
 The volume on the sides?
 Why are the apps square?
 With soft edges?
 Why is the screen scroll to the sides?